* The Digital Media Labs are currently unavailable due to COVID-19 *

 Books and Quick Start Guides

-Each lab has a core collection of reference books on the various software products available for in-lab use only.
-Each lab also has a binder with simple Quick Start Guides for most of the software and hardware products as well as printouts from the various hardware equipment manuals.
+Each lab has a core collection of reference books on software products available for in-lab use only.
+Each lab also has a binder with simple Quick Start Guides for most of the software and hardware products.

 The Quick Start Guides are now available online!
 The guides are in PDF format and require Adobe Acrobat Reader: